 The second four-week session, which costs $995, from early November until mid-December, is geared toward submitting Regular Decision applications due January 1st before the winter break starts.
 I don’t work during the holidays, and I want to make sure the students I work with don’t have to, either.

 I also assist families with students as young as twelve who are avid learners and want help with designing a personalized advanced curriculum that is right for their individual situation.

 Note: I will be taking a sabbatical in California this year.
-However, High School Academic Coaching Classes (grades 9-11) WILL STILL be available for the 2017-2018 School Year
+However, High School Academic Coaching Classes (grades 9-11) will be available for the 2017-2018 School Year

 We teach Introduction to Acing High School School for 9th and 10th Grades, and College Strategies for Juniors during the school year.
 These classes meet once a month for two hours with personalized support available by email throughout the year.
-During spring break we teach a College Research Workshop for 9th to 11th graders, and Writing the School Counselor Packet (a 10 hour class)for 9th to 11th graders.
+During spring break we teach a College Research Workshop (a 14 hour class), and Writing the School Counselor Packet (a 10 hour class)for 9th to 11th graders.

 - Individual Coaching Students rapidly see that planning productive summers leads to interesting and impressive opportunities.
 However, students in early high school often need help identifying and applying for summer jobs, internships, and specialized camps as early as January.
 For an hourly fee parents may schedule individual meetings for us to assist students in finding the summer opportunity that fits them.

 - Our Spring Break College Research Workshop during spring break is for freshmen, sophomores, and juniors.
 It may be repeated.
 At this camp, students conduct guided, in-depth research on the colleges that goes beyond the marketing veneer presented on college tours.
 Students develop a targeted list of colleges to research and maybe visit.
 They also benefit exponentially from listening to one another’s discoveries!